What is a Traceability Matrix?

-I added Process item in my matrix, but the process hasn’t started.
+I added the Process item in my matrix, but the process hasn’t started.
 What happened?

-- When you added Process item within your matrix, it just “inputted” that item in a matrix, but in order to start the process so that tasks in a workflow appear on appropriate person Dashboard you need to “click” on that item within a matrix.
+- When you added a Process item within your matrix, it just “inputted” that item in a matrix, but to start the process so that tasks in a workflow appear on the appropriate person Dashboard, you need to “click” on that item within a matrix.
 That will change the process item status to “In progress”.

 Where are Forms, I added and edited within Matrix, stored?

-- Each form you inserted in your matrix, and every version of it, is stored within “Revision” section under the Attributes.
-Select item within your matrix and preview “Revision” part.
+- Each form you inserted in your matrix, and every version of it, is stored within the “Revision” section under the Attributes.
+Select an item within your matrix and preview the “Revision” part.
 You’ll find each form version there.

-- If you added attachment within Form item, it will be stored in a Storage in a folder of a project where a matrix is created, within “matrices” sub-folder.
+- If you added an attachment within the Form item, it will be stored in a Storage in a folder of a project where a matrix is created, within the “matrices” sub-folder.

-- Only first column items don’t have parent item, because the first column is defined as requirements column from which everything starts.
+- Only first column items don’t have parent items, because the first column is defined as the requirements column from which everything starts.

-I accidentally related Process item with wrong parent item and process items don’t have “Edit” option.
+I accidentally related the Process item with the wrong parent item and process items don’t have the “Edit” option.
 Do I need to delete this item, cancel the process and add it again?

 - You don’t need to delete this item.
 Cancel a process, then add it and start again.
-Use “Move” option and change parent item there.
-Just leave item within the same row.
+Use the “Move” option and change the parent item there.
+Just leave the item within the same row.

 Matrix items are connected through “parent item” relation with items in the previous column, but how can I relate items with others which are in another column?

-- You are able to set connections between matrix items through “Add cross-reference” option.
-This option is available for Existing issue items, Created new items and for Form items.
+- You can set connections between matrix items through the “Add cross-reference” option.
+This option is available for Existing issue items, Created new items, and Form items.

-- You can even relate item with items stated in other matrix created within the same project or its sub-projects.
+- You can even relate items with items stated in other matrices created within the same project or its sub-projects.

-- You can export your Traceability Matrix and download a zipped folder containing Traceability Matrix in Excel table, files, issue, matrices and processes folders.
+- You can export your Traceability Matrix and download a zipped folder containing Traceability Matrix in an Excel table, files, issue, matrices, and processes folders.